jorgecarleitao/public-contracts/docs/source/installation.rst

 treebeard
 ^^^^^^^^^^^^^^^^^

-The categories in our database are organized in a :doc:`tree structures <api/category>`.
+The categories in our database are organized in a :doc:`tree structure <api/category>`.
-We use a package to an efficiently storage them in our database, and this package provides you the way to use them.
+We use django-treebeard to efficiently storage them in our database.

 Install using::